Esri/arcgis-maps-sdk-toolkit-qt/calcite-qml/CONTRIBUTING.md

 ## Design philosophy

 1. We are writing a custom QML style.
-Wherever there is a direct conflict between the QML and Calcite styling systems, QML should be favoured.
+Wherever there is a direct conflict between the QML and Calcite styling systems, QML should be favored.

 2. Coherence is key.
 Favour designs which look cohesive to the rest of QML Calcite over components which mirror Calcite Web exactly.